9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 Our next subproblem is to convert the greyscale image into a two-valued image, where each pixel is either on or off.

-In an image processing application, where we\'re juggling lots of numbers, it would be easy to reuse the same numeric type for several different purposes.
-For example, we could use the `Pixel` type to represent on/off states, using the convention that the digit one represents a bit that\'s \"on\", and zero \"off\".
+In an image processing application, where we're juggling lots of numbers, it would be easy to reuse the same numeric type for several different purposes.
+For example, we could use the `Pixel` type to represent on/off states, using the convention that the digit one represents a bit that's "on", and zero "off".

 However, reusing types for multiple purposes in this way quickly leads to potential confusion.
 To see whether a particular `Pixel` is a number or an on/off value, we can no longer simply glance at a type signature.
-We could easily use a value containing \"the wrong kind of number\" in some context, and the compiler won\'t catch it because the types work out.
+We could easily use a value containing "the wrong kind of number" in some context, and the compiler won't catch it because the types work out.

 We could try to work around this by introducing a type alias.
 In the same way that we declared `Pixel` to be a synonym of `Word8`, we could declare a `Bit` type as a synonym of `Pixel`.
-While this might help readability, type synonyms still don\'t make the compiler do any useful work on our behalf.
+While this might help readability, type synonyms still don't make the compiler do any useful work on our behalf.

 The compiler would treat `Pixel` and `Bit` as exactly the same type, so